seniorglez/KarumiCodeTest/README.md

 ## Next steps
 This project is configured based on my needs, if your want to go further with it let me give you some advices.

+Of course all the plugins I used are fully configurable even if the default configuration is enough for what I have done here.
+So, I recomend you to read the plugins documentation if you are thinking about making somethink bigger.

+### Native Images
+A native image is a feature of GraalVM that allow you to compile java code to a standalone executable.
+With this tool you can make executables for Windows, Linux and MacOS and even for iOS and Android.
+To get this done on the easy way I recomend you to use [client-maven-plugin](https://github.com/gluonhq/client-maven-plugin).
+You can find all the information you need about the plugin on its repository but if you prefer to check a project that uses this plugin you can check [this project](https://github.com/seniorglez/calculatorFX) of mine.

 ## Built With

 * [Maven](https://maven.apache.org/) - The build automation tool